-If you run into problems, this troubleshooting information might be helpful. http://catb.org/gpsd/troubleshooting.html
+If you run into problems, this troubleshooting information might be helpful. http://catb.org/gpsd/troubleshooting.html sudo dpkg-reconfigure gpsd

 Step 3: Configure for automatic start up on reboot.

 The one thing left out of the instructions from Ada Fruit is automatic start up on reboot.
 Run this command and answer the questions: